Since 2019, we have intentionally selected 20-30 community members each year to explore design in a maoli context alongside one another.

 Course 3: Principles and Ethics of Designing in Hawaiʻi

-Every week, join a one-hour Zoom session where you’ll build relationships with other members of Cohort III and unpack lessons learned from weekly classes.
+Every week, join a 1.5-hour virtual session where you’ll build relationships with other members of your Cohort and unpack lessons learned from weekly classes.

 Join a Community